ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

          defined aggregation time frame has ended.
          {NOTE/}
        * **Retention**
-         The retention period defined for the rollup time series.
+         The retention period defined for the rollup time series entries.
          In this example, entries older than 1 hour are removed from the `ByMinute` rollup time series.
     * **(c) Rollup Policy for Rollup Time Series**